Cultural

 Corpus Christi, a color and traditional ritual celebrated 60 days after Easter Sunday.
 There is an abundance of local Peruvian food.

 Qoyllur Rit´I (snow star) a festival held at the summit of the sacred Ausangate Mountain.
 The ritual celebrates the shared love and adoration for Apus in indigenous communities.
 Apus is a representation of the spirits of the mountains.
-This mythology dates back to the Inca Empire, they view the mountains at great spiritual beings, that radiate special energies capable of providing protection and prosperity.
+This mythology dates back to the Inca Empire, they view the mountains as great spiritual beings, that radiate special energies capable of providing protection and prosperity.

-Peruvian culture is also represented in the way the more traditional locals dress.
+Weaving Peruvian culture is also represented in the way the more traditional locals dress.
 The art of weaving is still very much alive and still part of the daily lives of the people in the highland regions.
-They create beautiful colorful garment from the wool of Alpacas and Llamas.
+They create beautiful colorful garments from the wool of Alpacas and Llamas.
 They use natural dyes from roots and plants, to make those vibrant colors.

 Another great thing about Peru is the food.
 The food is world famous and has had a lot influence from the many different settlers of Peru over the years.
 They have dishes that represent both their culture and spiritual side like Pachamanca.